rutherblood/jekyll-now/_drafts/2018-05-31-a-paper-a-day-keeps-the-doctor-away.md

 2. [Philosophy of Statistics](https://plato.stanford.edu/entries/statistics/ "Philosophy of Statistics SEP entry") & [Bayes' Theorem](https://plato.stanford.edu/entries/bayes-theorem/ "Bayes' Theorem SEP entry"): For aforementioned reasons.

 3. [Plotinus](https://plato.stanford.edu/entries/plotinus/ "Plotinus SEP entry"): Yours humbly from being an atheist is now slowly blooming to an agnost.
-Another post waiting to to be writ.
+Another post begging to to be writ.
 Details will come :)

 4. [Aristotle's Logic](https://plato.stanford.edu/entries/aristotle-logic/ "Aristotle's Logic SEP entry") & [The Traditional Square of Opposition](https://plato.stanford.edu/entries/square/ "The Traditional Square of Opposition SEP entry"): This has been after a general reasoning class where we were learning syllogisms and I was particularly troubled by some aspects of the "some" quantifier.
 The past few days I missed writing posts has largely been due to a contribution of not knowing what to write about & being excited about writing something on syllogisms.
 But I did not want to do this without prep, failed to prep and failed to write any posts as well.
 That was brutal but I do mean to complete and have it up here in the near future.
 Hold tight.